-Learn more about Scandinavia's Natural Phenomena!
-The opposite occurs in the winter, when night is unending for a corresponding period.
+The opposite occurs in the winter when the night is unending for a corresponding period.
 These are the Polar Nights (another one of Scandinavia's natural phenomena).

 There is an important weather divergence between northern and southern Sweden: the north has a long winter of more than seven months.
 The south, on the other hand, has winter weather for only two months and a summer of more than four.

 Annual rainfall averages 24 inches and the maximum rainfall occurs in late summer.
 Sweden boasts considerable snowfall, and in Sweden's north snow remains on the ground for six months each year.